Paying off a mortgage early – your options

 Selling investments to pay off your mortgage is unlikely to be a sensible move.
 Your investment portfolio is designed to meet your longer-term objectives, which could be disrupted by selling assets to fund short-term needs.
 By leaving your investments untouched, your portfolio will have the opportunity for further long-term growth potential and will be able to harness the full power of compound returns.
 This is when you get returns on your returns as well as on the initial capital, and it can be very powerful over long periods.

 If you sell investments in a taxable account, you could also end up creating or increasing your capital gains tax (CGT) liability.
-This is a particularly important consideration after the annual CGT exemption was cut to just £3,000 for the 2024/25 tax year.
+This is a particularly important consideration as the annual CGT exemption was held at just £3,000 for this tax year.

 Pension tax-free lump sum